CreativeSDK/web-getting-started-samples/getting-started/guide/getting-started.md

 1. Fill out the Captcha
 1. Click the "Next" button

+On the next page, add **Integration services**:

+1. Click the "Add service" dropdown
+1. Select "Creative SDK"
+1. Click the "Add service" button
+1. Scroll to the bottom of the page and click the "Save" button

 _**Note:** As part of registering your application, you are given a Client ID (API Key).
 We will use this in the steps below._